Peppermint Candy: Confession: Spring 1987

 Young-ho is a police officer, and Hong-ja is pregnant with their daughter.
 While getting a haircut, he encounters the man he will meet at the restaurant in 1994, apprehends him, and brutally tortures him for information about a suspect's whereabouts.
+He asks the man if he thinks life is beautiful before letting him go.
 This leads Young-ho to Gunsan, coincidentally Sun-im's hometown, where he and several other officers wait to apprehend the suspect.
 That night, Young-ho searches for Sun-im but fails to find her, and ends up sleeping with a woman he meets at a bar.
 The next morning, the police apprehend and brutally beat the suspect before leaving town, with Young-ho leaving the woman he slept with fruitlessly waiting for him.

 Prayer: Fall 1984

 Young-ho is a rookie in the police force, who is pressured by his colleagues into brutally torturing a suspect.
 Hong-ja, a restaurant owner, takes an interest in him.
 One day, Young-ho is visited by Sun-im, who gives him a camera, remarking that he had once expressed an interest in photography to her.
 He dismisses her by feigning interest in Hong-ja, and returns the camera to Sun-im as she leaves by train.
 One night, a deranged Young-ho barks military commands at the patrons of Hong-ja's restaurant and wreaks havoc.
 Afterwards, Young-ho sleeps with Hong-ja, who tries to show him how to recite the Lord's Prayer.